vacp2p/rfc/content/docs/rfcs/32/README.md

 - centralized registrations, by using a central server
 - decentralized registrations, by using a smart contract

 What is important is that the user's identity commitment is stored in a merkle tree, and the users can obtain a merkle proof proving that they are part of the group.

 Also depending on the application requirements, usually a financial or social stake is introduced.

 An example for financial stake is: For each registration a certain amount of ETH is required.
-An example for social stake is using InterRep as a registry - user's need to prove that they have a highly reputable social media account.
+An example for social stake is using InterRep as a registry - users need to prove that they have a highly reputable social media account.

 The user's identity is composed of: